heslabs/linux-soc-haps/README.md

 ### 4. Integrate Hardware and Software
   * Hardware Integration: Integrate the sourced hardware IPs to form the SoC.
-  * Software Integration: Combine the necessary drivers and software modules 1 .
+  * Software Integration: Combine the necessary drivers and software modules.
-  * Functional Simulation: Perform functional simulation to verify that the IPs and their integration produce the expected outcomes 1 .
+  * Functional Simulation: Perform functional simulation to verify that the IPs and their integration produce the expected outcomes.

 ### 5. HW/SW Co-Verification
   * Co-Simulation: Run co-simulation of hardware and software to refine the components.
 This iterative process may require additional software development and hardware optimizations.